Archetypal Factorization and Gluon Poles in semi-exclusive reactions: The hadron production in semi-exclusive processes

-where the functions $\Phi(k_1)$ and $\bar\Phi(k_2)$ cannot be independent each others because the two-dimensional integrations with the $\delta$-function relate them.
-This leads to the factorization breaking effects which should be compensated by some theoretical conditions and assumptions.
-For example, the corresponding additional summation of gluon radiations is required in the particular case in order to generate the functional $k_\perp$-dependence {\it \`a la} the Sudakov exponentials of $e^{-S(\vec{\bf k}^2_\perp/\Lambda^2)}$-form which should minimize the non-factorized effects.
+Here, generally speaking, the functions $\Phi(k_1)$ and $\bar\Phi(k_2)$ cannot be considered as the independent of each other because the two-dimensional integrations with the $\delta$-function relate them.
+This would lead to the factorization breaking effects.
+However, the additional Sudakov-like exponentials of $e^{-S(\vec{\bf k}^2_\perp/\Lambda^2)}$-form, generated by the corresponding summation of gluon radiations, should minimize the mentioned non-factorized effects.
+This way of proceeding is really complicated and it demands a very careful analysis which is beyond of our paper.